As an Amazon Associate we earn from qualifying purchases.

 Yes, you heard me, if you put a yellow banana in it will taste more banana-y.

 You want to wait to let the banana get spotted brown (almost dark brown all over).
-The banana flavor goes away and is replaced with a neutral sugary almost caramel flavor (this is why we use these bananas for things like bread).
+The banana flavor goes away and is replaced with a neutral sugary almost caramel flavor (this is why I use these bananas for things like bread).

 For more peanut buttery goodness, use whatever your favorite brand is (for extra decadent, you can try the chocolate mixed ones or the Reese’s candied peanut butter).